How to Install Jellyfin Media Server on Linux Mint

 sudo apt install openssh-server

-Once the SSH server is installed, you can connect to your Jellyfin Media Server remotely using an SSH tunnel.
-Replace {server-ip-address} with your server’s IP address and enter the following command in your terminal:
+Once the SSH server is installed, you can connect to your Jellyfin Media Server remotely through an SSH tunnel.
+Replace {server-ip-address} (including the braces) with your server’s actual IP address:

 ssh {server-ip-address} -L 8096:localhost:8096